Sruthidoppasani/MCP_DEMO/README.md

 In this project:

-**User → Cursor Agent → LLM → MCP Servers → External Tools → Response**
+**User → Qwen3:8B → LLM → MCP Servers → External Tools → Response**

-Cursor acts as the agent and decides which available MCP tool is useful for completing the task.

 ## 🧩 MCP Servers Used